rokkuran/miscellaneous/README.md

 # Miscellaneous Projects
-A place for smaller coding projects that have no other home.
+A place for smaller projects that have no other home.